msmykx-intel/openvino/docs/OV_Runtime_UG/network_state_intro.md

 > **NOTE**: It is recommended to use LowLatency2, as LowLatency transformation has already been deprecated.

+### TensorIterator/Loop operations

-### How to Get TensorIterator/Loop operations from Different Frameworks via Model Optimizer.
+You can get the TensorIterator/Loop operations from different frameworks via Model Optimizer.

 * **ONNX and frameworks supported via ONNX format** - `LSTM`, `RNN`, and `GRU` original layers are converted to the `TensorIterator` operation.
 The `TensorIterator` body contains `LSTM`/`RNN`/`GRU Cell`.
 The `Peepholes` and `InputForget` modifications are not supported, while the `sequence_lengths` optional input is.